Providers Close Up

 In the Rapidly Evolving Field of Reproductive Technology, How Does Columbia University Fertility Center Stay at the Forefront of Innovation and Patient Care?

-We take pride that our success rates are higher than the SART national average, and we treat all patients regardless of prognosis.
+We are proud of maintaining our high success rates especially given that we accept patients regardless of prognosis.
 Staying at the forefront means streamlining everything from the front desk to our medical assistants, to our nurses and care coordinators, to our endocrine lab and embryology lab.

 We evaluate every step of a patient’s journey here and we are deliberate about everything that we do - our choices are deliberate.
 We practice using evidence-based medicine, but we are still able to individualize based on what makes patients feel comfortable.